Rojo Edwards: Chamber of Deputies

+Senate

-Senator Edwards has been very active defending Ukraine.
-He was the first Latin American parliamentarian to visit Ukraine on early May 2022.
-He was part of the organization of President Zelensky´s first address to a Latin American audience at Catholic University of Santiago.
-For the 145th World Inter-Parlamientary Union, senator Edwards wrote and defended IPU´s emergency item, condemning the annexation of Ukrainian territories by Russia.
+In 2021 Chilean general election, Edwards supported José Antonio Kast's candidacy, and he ran again to be senator for the Santiago Metropolitan Region, obtaining the third mayority thus being a senator for the Republican Party.
+He was the first Latin American parliamentarian to visit Ukraine in early May 2022.
+He was part of the organization of President Zelensky's first address to a Latin American audience at Catholic University of Santiago.
+For the 145th World Inter-Parlamientary Union, senator Edwards wrote and defended IPU's emergency item, condemning the annexation of Ukrainian territories by Russia.
 This resolution was approved by consensus, with only 5 countries to abstain (India, Mozambique, South Sudán, South Africa and Yemen).

+In January 2022, Edwards became the president of the Republican Party.
+He would later quit the party and joined the PSC.

 Hobbies

 Rojo Edwards climbed Mount Aconcagua (6,960 msnm) and the Tupungato Volcano (6,560 msnm), ran the Washington DC Marathon in October 2008, and is a member of PADI International (International Association of Divers).
 Rojo Edwards plays the piano and enjoys creating and caring for his bonsai.